Arnail François, marquis de Jaucourt: Military career and Revolution

 Jaucourt was born in Tournon (Seine-et-Marne) of a Protestant family, protected by Louis Joseph de Bourbon, prince de Condé, whose Dragoon regiment he entered at the age of fifteen.
 He became colonel of his regiment, and made himself known for his welcoming of the French Revolution and his affiliation with the Feuillants.

-A deputy to the Legislative Assembly in 1791, elected by the départment of Seine-et-Marne, he generally voted with the minority.
+A deputy to the Legislative Assembly in 1791, elected by the département of Seine-et-Marne, he generally voted with the minority.
 As his views came to be considered too moderate by his colleagues, he resigned in 1792, and was soon after arrested on suspicion of being a reactionary.
 Madame de Staël obtained his release from Louis Pierre Manuel just before the September Massacres.
 He made his way to England, and joined the group who during 1792-93 took refuge at Juniper Hall in Surrey, supported by Madame de Stael, who later joined them.
 He returned to France after the execution of King Louis XVI.